-- 3. Two main types of peatland are distinguished: bogs, which are rainwater fed and therefore acid and nutrient poor, and fens, which are additionally groundwater fed and thus generally less acid and more nutrient rich than bogs.
-In this guidance the term "peatland" includes both peatland with active peat accumulation ("mire"), and peatland that is no longer forming peat and may have lost peat forming vegetation and is degrading naturally or as a result of human intervention.
+- 3. Two main types of peatland are distinguished: bogs, which are rainwater fed and therefore acid and nutrient poor, and fens, which are additionally groundwater fed and thus generally less acidic and more nutrient-rich than bogs.
+In this guidance the term "peatland" includes both peatland with active peat accumulation ("mire") and peatland that is no longer forming peat and may have lost peat forming vegetation and is degrading naturally or as a result of human intervention.
 Whereas the presence of peat is the defining characteristic of a peatland, vegetation and hydrology are key defining aspects of the peatland type. - 4.
 Peatlands are important for the ecosystem functions and services they contribute to human well-being and to nature.
-The Common International Classification for Ecosystem Services (CICES)1, accepted by most Parties as being one relevant non-exclusive source for peatland evaluation for the reporting in the Ramsar Information Sheet, distinguishes three main categories of ecosystem services. - a.
-Provisioning and supporting functions and services: for example, materials and energy, such as biodiversity, wild foods, drinking water and non-fossil and renewable biomass-based energy resources, as well as commercial development for food production. - b.
-Regulating functions and services: these relate to the maintenance of ecological conditions, such as climate regulation through carbon storage and sequestration, water regulation,
+The Common International Classification for Ecosystem Services (CICES)1, accepted by most Parties as being one relevant non-exclusive source for peatland evaluation for reporting in the Ramsar Information Sheet, distinguishes three main categories of ecosystem services: - a.
+Provisioning and supporting functions and services: for example, materials and energy, such as biodiversity, wild foods, drinking water and non-fossil and renewable biomassbased energy resources, as well as commercial development for food production; - b.
+Regulating functions and services: these relate to the maintenance of ecological conditions, such as climate regulation through carbon storage and sequestration, water regulation, maintenance of water quality through removal of pollutants and nutrients, prevention of saline water intrusion, and protection from disasters; and c.
+Cultural values: provision of non-material benefits, such as opportunities for recreation and education, culture and heritage, spiritual and aesthetic experiences, and information and knowledge, e.g. from biogeochemical and palaeo-environmental archives.